 NUR-SULTAN.
 KAZINFORM Kazinform's Timeline is the one-stop shop where you can learn about historical events for the 22nd of July.
 See what notable events happened throughout Kazakhstan's history on July 22.

-1939 – The Regional History Museum was opened on the ground of a school museum in Atyrau.
-As many as 50,000 exhibits about the history, art and culture of the region are kept in its holdings.
+1939 – The Atyrau Regional History Museum opens doors on the ground of a school museum.
+Some 50,000 exhibits about the history, art and culture of the region are kept in its stock.

-1992 – Kazakhstan and Ukraine established diplomatic ties.
+1992 – The Republic of Kazakhstan and Ukraine establish diplomatic ties.

-2014 – Eight more historical sites of Kazakhstan – Kayalyk, Karamergen, Talgar ancient settlements in Almaty region, Stepninskoye in Aktobe region as well as Akyrtas, Kulan, Kostobe, Ornek in Zhambyl region – were inscribed in the UNESCO World Heritage List.
+2014 – Eight historical objects of Kazakhstan – cities of Kayaldyk, Karamergen, Talgar in Almaty region, Stepninskoye in Aktobe city, Akyrtas, Kulan, Kostobe and Ornek in Zhambyl region are included into the UNESCO World Heritage List.

-2014 – During the Interregional Conference of National Commissions for UNESCO, Imangali Tasmagambetov was awarded with the Silk Road medal.
-Imangali Tasmagambetov had chaired the National Commission for UNESCO for 18 years.
+2014 – During the Interregional Conference of National Commissions for UNESCO, Imangali Tasmagambetov is awarded with the Silk Road medal.
+Imangali Tasmagambetov chaired the National Commission for UNESCO for 18 years.

-2015 – The millennial jubilee of Almaty was included into the UNESCO Calendar of Anniversaries.
+2015 – Almaty’s 1000th jubilee is included into the UNESCO Calendar of Anniversaries.

-2017 – The Organizing Committee of the XIII Eurasia International Film Festival awarded People’s Artist of Kazakhstan Bibigul Tulegenova with a special prize ‘For the Contribution to Film Art.’
+2017 – The Organizing Committee of the XIII Eurasia International Film Festival awards People’s Artist of Kazakhstan, living legendary Bibigul Tulegenova a special prize ‘For the Contribution to Film Art.’

-2017 – Turkish port city Samsun accepted 3,105 athletes from 97 countries of the world – the participants of XIII Deaflympic Games.
-Daniyar Iskendirov and Kanat Konkubayev representing Kazakhstan at the Games won bronze medals.
+2017 – The Turkish port city of Samsun hosts 3,105 athletes from 97 countries of the world – the participants of XIII Deaflympic Games.
+Kazakhstan’s Daniyar Iskendirov and Kanat Konkubayev win bronze medals.